 More Pain Pump Lawsuit Information

 The goal of the motion (which was brought once before when the pain pump cases were brand new) is to bring the federal cases together before U.S. District Court Judge Tunheim in Minnesota.
 Judge Tunheim has been overseeing a large proportion of the pain pump cases in a sort of “mini-MDL” for some time, now.
 He has the experience with pain pump cases and the experience with MDLs to get the job done right.
-Consolidation would prevent duplicative discovery, and generally make the process of litigation more efficient.
+Consolidation would prevent duplicative discovery and make the process of litigation more efficient.
 It is the right move, so we’re crossing our fingers that the JPML grants the petition.

 For more information on Pain Pump lawsuits, contact us at 1.800.553.8082, or click here for an internet consultation.